BookletBuilder/Booklet-Builder-Theme/README.txt

-The default theme for the Booklet Builder application
+The default Drupal theme for the Booklet Builder application